chaithanyakota/portfolio-analytics/README.md

 Users can create portfolios, record buy/sell transactions, and view up-to-date portfolio value, allocation, and unrealized gains.
 The system focuses on **data correctness**, **clean APIs**, and **production-ready deployment**.

-The goal of this project was to design and build a realistic SaaS-style application, not just a demo UI.
+The goal of this project was to design and build a realistic SaaS style application.

 <img width="1456" height="837" alt="Screenshot 2026-01-21 at 12 12 15 AM" src="https://github.com/user-attachments/assets/12ae406e-ce36-458a-aeae-9629916958f8" />